mpawliuk/Monoids-and-X-M-/README.md

-# Monoids-and-X-M-
+# Monoids and X(M)

-The code for computing X(M) from a monoid M.
+This is code for computing $X(M)$ from a monoid $M$.

+It was used in the research paper "Almost R-trivial monoids" by Ivan Khatchatourian and Micheal Pawliuk.
+[I will insert a link when it is on Arxiv.]